NirwanUiT/privateGPTpp/README.md

 ## Miscellanous

-For the purpose of hyperparameterization for GPT4All and LlamaCpp, you can tune the following hyperparameters:
+For the purpose of hyperparameterization, you can tune the following hyperparameters:
 1. The batch size: model_n_batch(8)
 2. Number of chunks to be used while retrieval: target_source_chunks(4)
 3. The number of tokens: model_n_ctx(2000)